GetDKAN/dkan/modules/json_form_widget/README.md

 Using a combination of "router", "helper", and "handler" classes, as well as some extensions on Drupal core elements, it first determines the schema to build the form from the URL paramater in the route (EX: ?schema=dataset or ?schema=data-dictionary) and then builds the form according to the retrieved schema and any schema user interface options if supplied (see SchemaUiHandler.php and it's contained methods for more information about UI options).

 The examples section of this readme can be used to understand how different field types translate directly to Drupal form elements and subsequently, how they would look within the Drupal user interface.
+They are provided under the presumption that the form is for creating a new entity (in this case a dataset) not editing a previous one.

 ## Table of contents